 Natural fibers like jute, hemp, and flax are gaining traction as eco-friendly alternatives.
 While they may not match the mechanical properties of synthetic fibers, they offer sustainability benefits and can be suitable for non-structural applications.

-Basalt fibers are a viable option for corrosion-resistant requirements.
-These volcanic rock-derived fibers offer chemical resistance similar to glass fibers but with improved mechanical properties.
+Basalt fibers are a viable option for applications requiring corrosion resistance.
+These volcanic rock-derived fibers offer chemical resistance comparable to glass fibers, with improved mechanical properties.

 When choosing a pultrusion material, consider factors such as: